diffpy/diffpy.cmi/doc/source/index.rst

 .. image:: ./img/cmi_problem_types.png
     :alt: codecov-in-pr-comment
-    :width: 400px
+    :width: 500px
-    :align: right
+    :align: center

 Have you built a new workflow you'd like to implement into ``diffpy.cmi``?
 We would love to **highlight your extension or application!**

-- **Share your work:** Please `open an issue or a pull request <https://github.com/diffpy/diffpy.cmi>`_ to share your work and help us expand the platform.
+1. **Share your work:** Please `open an issue or a pull request <https://github.com/diffpy/diffpy.cmi>`_ to share your work and help us expand the platform.
-- **Be recognized:** Community contributions and new use cases will be showcased and credited here.
+2. **Be recognized:** Community contributions and new use cases will be showcased and credited here.

 ===============
 Getting started